REAL (REAL) Price Tops $0.20 on Major Exchanges

-REAL (CURRENCY:REAL) traded flat against the US dollar during the 1-day period ending at 9:00 AM E.T. on January 10th.
-One REAL coin can currently be bought for approximately $0.20 or 0.00000395 BTC on exchanges.
-In the last week, REAL has traded flat against the US dollar.
-REAL has a market cap of $1.97 million and $282,110.00 worth of REAL was traded on exchanges in the last 24 hours.
+REAL (CURRENCY:REAL) traded flat against the U.S. dollar during the one day period ending at 7:00 AM Eastern on January 11th.
+In the last week, REAL has traded flat against the U.S. dollar.
+One REAL coin can now be purchased for $0.20 or 0.00000395 BTC on popular exchanges.
+REAL has a market capitalization of $1.97 million and $282,110.00 worth of REAL was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.